XNLFutureTechnologies/R36-Add-On-Systems-Installer/README.md

 <strong>File Extensions:</strong> .sh

 # Installation
-The folder XNL Tools <strong>needs</strong> to be installed into/copied to /roms/tools (so you end up with <strong>/roms/tools/XNL Tools</strong>).
+The file XNL Add-On Systems.sh <strong>needs</strong> to be copied to /roms/tools.
 You DO NOT need to copy the themes folder into this folder.
 The explanation on how to use the themes files/folders is explained bellow😊.
+This program will not allow to be run from one of the systems/categories it can install.
+This to prevent that you accidentally uninstall the system in which this program is located, and thus making it impossible to reactivate it again 😉.

 # Theme Support
 Is there theme support for these add-on systems?
 Yes, but <strong>very limited</strong>.
 I have included some theme files in the Themes folder, you can basically just copy all the folders from the folder Themes into your /roms/themes folder and then the themes which are (currently) in the Themes folder (in this repository) will automatically show the correct image/theme style for my add-on categories.